-Electromyogram is defined as a test that records the electrical activity of muscles.
+Electromyogram or EMG is defined as a test that records the electrical activity of muscles.
 Normal muscles produce a typical pattern of electrical current that is usually proportional to the level of muscle activity.
 Diseases of muscle and/or nerves can produce abnormal electormyogram patterns.
-The electromyogram test is abbreviated as "EMG," and is also called a myogram.
+Read more: Electromyogram (EMG) Article

 Lower Back Pain